 |Minimum passing grade per course:

-- Graduation from an accredited Primary Care Paramedicine (Level One) program or equivalent
+- Graduation from a CMA accredited 2-year Canadian Primary Care Paramedicine program or equivalent

 - Completion of three reference forms, one from the ACP or PCP field